 When crafting the executive summary, start with an introduction to your business, including its name, concept, location, how long it has been running, and what sets it apart.
 Briefly mention the products and services you plan to offer and your target customer profile.

-Following that, provide an overview of the addressable market for your edible seaweeds farm, current trends, and potential growth opportunities.
+Following that, provide an overview of the addressable market for your edible seaweed farm, current trends, and potential growth opportunities.

 Next, include a summary of key financial figures like projected revenues, profits, and cash flows.